With the Australia fires, is it safe to travel there now? - Local News 8

 At the moment, Western Australia is dealing with several blazes but these are reportedly under control and the state — including capital Perth — remains safe to visit.
 Air quality in Perth is currently rated “good.”

-Authorities in Northern Territory, home to Kakadu National Park and Uluru, are dealing with a handful of fires but overall the state is safe to visit.
+Authorities in Northern Territory, home to Kakadu National Park and Uluru, are dealing with a handful of fires but overall the state is safe to visit and no major attractions are impacted.

 Tasmania too is facing a series of blazes though these are reportedly under control and local communities are not presently at risk.